 If you have other conditions such as polycystic ovaries or endometriosis it is also recommended you seek advice early to understand their potential impact on your chances.

 Not met Mr Right?
 Or not ready to settle down just yet?

-You do have options, and the best place to start would be to meet a specialist or even calling the Free Nurse Consult.
-There is a waiting time for sperm donors, but if you approach your fertility clinic early, you are more likely to find a donor within your time frame.
+You do have options, and the best place to start would be to meet a specialist or even booking a free fertility consultation.
+There is a waiting time for sperm donors, but if you approach your fertility clinic early, you are more likely to find a sperm donor within your time frame.

 You are not alone